buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 Constant training in spirit and body allows you to harden your skin and make it more difficult to wound.
 To benefit from these bonuses, you must not wear armor or shields or items that improve Defense.
 The listed capabilities do not stack with the Silver Crane Feat.

-The **first time** you take this Feat, your Defense is 10 + Constitution + 1/3 of points in Empty Fist + various and possible.
+The **first time** you take this Feat, your Defense is 10 + Constitution + 1/3 of points in Empty Fist + any other modifiers.

 The **second time** you take this Feat, requirement Empty Fist 5, you acquire damage reduction (DR) of 1/-